Webhook

 Since the notifications we send are lightweight, API consumers should get the

-latest information available by issuing a GET
+latest information available by issuing a GET to the URL included in the

 notification.
 The diagram below illustrates the process: